skipperkongen/try-pyinstaller/README.md

 git push origin v0.0.1
 ```

+## Creating icon files

+Your icon file (.png) should by 512x512 pixels.

+You can use the online tool [cloudconvert.com](https://cloudconvert.com/png-to-icns)
+to create a .icns file from a .png file.

 ## Cut out

 I've cut the pypi_release section from the original github action yml, because